MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 object_C.intro()

 ```
-we can see that it is executing the class A intro() function.
+We can see that it is executing the class A intro() function.

-python always follow a order for execution of differnt functions.
+Python always follows an order for execution of different functions.

 we can see the order by mro() function.